brandoncalkins/brandoncalkins/README.md

 ### Implementing Documentation Standards
 This will detail how I implemented documentation standards to all proprietary documents for Epsilon.
 ### Updating Copyediting Guidelines API
-This will detail how I implemented Microsoft Lists to structure a organized table of guidelines.
+This will detail how I implemented Microsoft Lists to structure an organized table of guidelines.

 ## Editing and Writing
 Super!